-View the spectacle from the Old Red Museum in downtown, which is hosting New Year's Eve 2018 Champagne Life: Royalty at the Castle.
-The event includes dinner, with the option of table service, and dancing to the tune of Inspiration Band and celebrity DJs. ($90-$10,000; buy tickets)
+View the spectacle from the Old Red Museum in downtown, which is hosting New Year's Eve 2019 Champagne Life: Royalty at the Castle.
+The event includes dinner, with the option of table service, and dancing to the tune of Natural Change Band and celebrity DJs. ($75-$20,000; buy tickets)

 We highly recommend posting up on a patio for the fireworks.
 Happiest Hour near American Airlines Center has a rooftop patio with 360-degree views of downtown Dallas.
-On New Year's Eve, there will be a "megaparty" with a $35 cover.
-Hungry?
-Dine at one of the establishments in Harwood District, such as Saint Ann Restaurant and Bar, Dolce Riviera or Mercat Bistro, and receive a ticket to this after-party for free.
-(Sold out.)
+On New Year's Eve, there will be a "megaparty" with a $35 cover, which includes balloon drops, dancing and drinking, including a complimentary Champagne toast at midnight. ($35-$5,000; buy tickets)

 Dallas NYE Ball